linrongbin16/lin.vim/README.md

 - `<ctrl-n>` in insert mode: select next completion candidate
 - `<ctrl-p>` in insert mode: select previous completion candidate
 - `<leader>g` in normal mode: go to definition or declaration
+- `gn` in normal mode: go to next buffer
+- `gp` in normal mode: go to previous buffer
+- `gd` in normal mode: close current buffer

 ### Commentary
 - `gcc` in normal mode: comment one line